-If you have an American Express card that earns AMEX Membership Rewards points, like the American Express Platinum, American Express Mercedes-Benz Platinum, Premier Rewards Gold Card From American Express, or American Express EveryDay Preferred card, you can transfer your points to Flying Blue at a 1:1 ratio.
+If you have an American Express card that earns AMEX Membership Rewards points, like The Platinum Card from American Express, The Platinum Card® from American Express Exclusively for Mercedes-Benz, Premier Rewards Gold Card From American Express, or American Express EveryDay Preferred card, you can transfer your points to Flying Blue at a 1:1 ratio.

 And folks with the Citi Prestige, Citi ThankYou Premier, and Citi Chairman (no longer offered) cards can transfer their Citi ThankYou points directly to Flying Blue at a 1:1 ratio, too.
 So there are lots of ways to top off your account to redeem miles for these awards!